This electric vehicle is no longer for sale

 No longer available

-This electric vehicle is no longer available.
+This electric vehicle is no longer in production and not available to buy new.
 The Mercedes C 350e Plug-In Saloon was available from February 2015 until May 2018.
 Financial data like price, leasing and company car tax were applicable to the final year of availability of the Mercedes C 350e Plug-In Saloon.

-The Mercedes C 350e Plug-In Saloon has a Recommend Retail Price (RRP) of £38,765 and an On The Road Price (OTR) of £39,480.
+The Mercedes C 350e Plug-In Saloon had a Recommend Retail Price (RRP) of £38,765 and an On The Road Price (OTR) of £39,480.
 The OTR Price includes VAT, first year of VED, vehicle first registration fee, number plates and delivery.
-The Mercedes C 350e Plug-In Saloon is eligible for the Plug-In Car Grant (PICG) of £2,500.
-The grant will be applied to the final invoice price of the car.
+The Mercedes C 350e Plug-In Saloon was eligible for a Plug-In Car Grant (PICG) of £2,500.
 The OTR Price including the PICG for the Mercedes C 350e Plug-In Saloon is £36,980.

 Drivetrain and Performance